danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 Now we can make use of Expressions!
 Here we create three property expressions, pass in our Book class, None because we don't need to evaluate an extra Expression, and then the column name.

 Finally we set the sorter for each column to String Sorters for the title and author columns and Numeric Sorters for the year column and pass in the Property Expressions we just created.
 Said another way the sorter for each column is bound to the property of the book for that column.

+The addition of Fundamental types is such a large improvement!

 :::